 I’ve kept his secret for years – that he was suffering from a form of neurodegenerative disease that was stealing his memory.

 Over the years, I’ve watched the toxic, conspiratorial side of the Maura Murray fandom turn Cecil into a suspect or co-conspirator to Maura’s alleged murder.
 This has to do with the outlandish theory of some police SUV seen nose-to-nose with Maura’s car that some believe brought harm to the young woman.
 These people are the anti-vaxxers of this case, grown ups playing some kind of Dungeons and Dragons role play with real people’s lives.

-The most vocal proponent to this theory, the person who made Cecil Smith synonymous with suspicion was an elections campaign compliance officer at Aristotle International named Erinn Larkin.
+The most vocal proponent to this theory, the person who made Cecil Smith synonymous with suspicion was a podcaster named Erinn Larkin.
 She just never let up and suggested time and again on her podcast and blog that he knew more than he was saying, that he had to be lying.
 Her behavior at times is alarming.
 Earlier this year, Erinn Larkin posted a map to my house online.
 Erinn Larkin is the same person who committed defamation by having a guest on her podcast who literally said Rick Forcier killed Maura Murray

 And now Cecil Smith has taken his life.
 Did he do so because she made him the center of so much speculation and suspicion?
 Or was it one of a hundred factors behind his decision?
 We are not entitled to know.
 What we do know is that he got to spend the last months of his life reading about how people suspected he helped murder a girl or cover it up.
 He got to see her chip away at his legacy and credibility.
 And that is an awful thing to have in your head when you’re already dealing with so much.